cosmos/cosmos-sdk/docs/join-mainnet.md

-# Join the mainnet or public testnet
+# Join the Mainnet or Public Testnet

 ### Install Go